ASlipperySlope/ASlipperySlope/README.md

 ---

-I have four years of experience configuring plugins in a Minecraft: Java Edition environment, primarily running on Paper.
-Having my hands on several premium plugins, I also know my way around plenty of high quality free to use plugins.
-Some of the plugins listed below are the ones I use all the time:
+I have four years of experience configuring plugins and creating resource packs in a Minecraft: Java Edition environment, primarily running on Paper.
+# Plugins
 - 💲 ExecutableItems
 - 💲 ExecutableEvents
 - 💲 ExecutableBlocks